-This is the 20th blog in our 37 Things You Should Know About Appium blog series and this time we’ll take a look on how to bridge the gap between Android Studio, Gradle and Appium tests running on a real device on cloud.
-As you know, Appium client-side execution is slightly different compared to how other test automation frameworks are used and you typically just upload your APK (or IPA for iOS) first, then start your test from localhost and once test is finalized you’ll (or your scripts) pull back the results for local inspection.
+This is the 20th blog in our Things You Should Know About Appium blog series and this time we’ll take a look on how to bridge the gap between Android Studio, Gradle and Appium tests running on a real device in the cloud.
+As you know, Appium client-side execution is slightly different compared to how other test automation frameworks are used and you typically just upload your APK (or IPA for iOS) first, then start your test from localhost and once the test is finalized you’ll (or your scripts) pull back the results for local inspection.
 Now, let’s look on how to get your Appium tests up and running — when built with Gradle.

 According to that blog, Google will end their development and official support for ADT at the end of this year and both Eclipse ADT and Android Ant build system are affected.